futuresuper/fs-website-2021/src/careers/member-advocate-20211102.md

 ## We’re looking for someone who:

 - Is a superb communicator!
-You have a natural flair for building relationships over the phone and can send crafty emails to our member base with a unique tone of voice
+You have a natural flair for building relationships over the phone and can send crafty emails to our member base in your own voice
 - Lives and breathes customer service and has the experience to go with it
-- Believes in Future Super’s mission and has a passion for moving Australia’s money out of fossil-fuels and into renewable energy (and other industries that benefit our wellbeing) - and can apply this to member interactions
+- Believes in Future Super’s mission and has a passion for moving Australia’s money out of fossil-fuels and into renewable energy - and can apply this to member interactions
 - Is able to prioritise, can self-direct and has the initiative to make decisions on the go
 - Has experience or knowledge about superannuation products and the industry (this is highly desirable).
 Points for experience within the finance sector, or a demonstrable willingness to learn
 - Is experienced in delivering information to members/ customers in a personable way
 - Possesses a keen eye for detail and can follow (or create) processes to make your job and other people’s working lives easier

-Don’t tick all the boxes?
-That’s okay, we like thinking outside the box.
-We value skills, passion and who you are over what you’ve done or where you’ve studied.
-So if this job resonates with you, we want to hear from you!

 ## You'll love working here with:

 - A purpose-driven organisation, spending your days working on making this world a better place!
 The more we grow, the bigger the impact we are making on climate change and inequality
-- A proud B Corp organisation that cares about what how it behaves on the inside too
+- A proud B-Corp organisation, yes that's right, we are part of a group of purpose-driven businesses committed to the highest standards of social and environmental impact
 - A values driven team that provides industry leading service and has fun doing it!
-- Team lunches and company-wide events
+- Lots of social gatherings and company-wide events
+- We love work life balance, we provide access to a mental wellbeing platform - Uprise, and we provide Mental Health Leave
 - 14 weeks’ paid parental leave for all genders and a generous parental superannuation package, Employee Assistance Program (EAP), formal training and development with continuous improvement opportunities, a continuous supply of healthy office snacks (if/when you’re in the office) and membership to Bicycle NSW  (or your State’s equivalent) as part of our sustainable transport policy
 - Future Super is an equal opportunity employer – we provide flexible working hours, the option to work from home and a laptop you can use to work remotely (this used to be a more differentiating dot-point, but it’s still true!)